Policy Events

 Despite progress, closing the gender gap remains a distant goal.
 At our International Women’s Day event in the European Parliament, women MEPs called for urgent action to break barriers in politics, business, and society.

 As Europe accelerates its drive towards climate neutrality, the question of how to achieve a balanced, pragmatic energy transition has become ever more pressing.
-With the Clean Industrial Deal taking shape, a recent policy dinner discussed the need for Europe to embrace a strategy that includes all solutions.
+With the Clean Industrial Deal taking shape, a recent policy dinner discussed the need for Europe to embrace a strategy that includes all solutions

 Expanding the CO2 storage market to cover all of Europe, including the UK, is critical for reducing emissions efficiently and affordably, according to a new report.
 We organised an event with the Carbon Capture and Storage Association to find out more.